-- Very often defendants receive minimal or unclear information about the charges against them.
+Defendants often receive minimal or unclear information about the charges against them.
 This makes it difficult for them to defend themselves.
 The police should properly, clearly, and fully inform suspects of their crimes and why they were arrested, as soon as possible.

-- Receiving legal assistance promptly and directly does not also always occur.
-This is particularly true for people that have been locked up.
-Member States should ensure all defendants receive prompt, direct and confidential access to a lawyer before they question jailed defendants.
+Receiving legal assistance promptly and directly does not always occur.
+This is particularly true for people that have been jailed.
+Member States should ensure all defendants receive prompt, direct, and confidential access to a lawyer before they question jailed defendants.

-The report also looks at European Arrest Warrants that come from another EU Member State.
-As well as the issues above, defendants also face rights issues arising from having two countries involved.
+The report also looked at European Arrest Warrants that come from another EU Member State.
+Since Brexit, they are known as Trade and Co-operation Agreement Warrants in the UK.
+As well as the issues above, defendants also face rights issues arising from having two countries involved:

 Whilst the UK fares well compared to some other EU countries, we can never be complacent.
 Time and time again we come across cases where fundamental rights have been ignored, often to the great detriment of the suspect or defendant.

 At JFH Crime, our lawyers are trained to know your rights and insist that they are upheld.
 We believe in proactive and robust defence at every stage of the proceedings.